Mean-Stream/meanstream/libs/nestx/src/lib/ref/README.md

 The `@RefArray` and `@OptionalRef` decorators are also available and use the equivalent decorators but with support for optionals and arrays.
 The transformer support both 24-character hex strings and 16-character base64 strings.

+You can use the `index` option to create an index on the property.

 ## ObjectId Pipes

 In addition, this module offers the following pipes: